nlf/node-github-hook/README.md

 node-github-hook
 ================

 This is a very simple, easy to use web hook for github.
-To use, install with npm and require it in a server process.
+To use, install with npm (`githubhook`) and require it in a server process.

 ```javascript
 var githubhook = require('githubhook'),